ms738/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch2.md

 1. Download and save the Mixed Reality Toolkit unity package by clicking [here.](https://github.com/microsoft/MixedRealityToolkit-Unity/releases/download/v2.0.0-RC2.1/Microsoft.MixedReality.Toolkit.Unity.Foundation-v2.0.0-RC2.1.unitypackage)

-2. In Unity, click on the assets menu and select Import Package, then click on Custom Package.
+2. In Unity, click on the Assets menu, select Import Package, then click on Custom Package.

 ![Module3Chapter2step2im](images/module3chapter2step2im.PNG)

 3. Select the Unity package you just downloaded from the link provided in step 1.
-Once the import pop-up window appears in Unity, click the Import button to begin importing.
-Importing the MRTK may take several minutes.
+Once the import pop-up window appears in Unity, click the Import button to begin importing the MRTK, which may take several minutes.

 ![Module3Chapter2step3im](images/module3chapter2step3im.PNG)

 > Note: The downloaded package is in your local folder where you have saved the file.
 The image above does not portray where you will find the package.

 4. Create a new scene.
-This can be done by clicking File, and selecting New Scene").
+This can be done by clicking File and selecting New Scene").
 Save the scene as HLSharedProjectMain.

 > Note: you may receive a pop-up that looks similar to the image below.
 For now, click No.
 >
 > ![Module3Chapter2note1im](images/module3chapter2note1im.PNG)

-5. Under Mixed Reality Toolkit, click on Add to Scene and Configure.
+5. Under Mixed Reality Toolkit, click Add to Scene and Configure.

 ![Module3Chapter2step5im](images/module3chapter2step5im.PNG)